 Concurrent Enrollment – Taught at High Schools

-Dual enrollment at high schools, often called concurrent enrollment, is exempt from the 2017 Wisconsin legislation Early College Credit Program (ECCP); therefore, these arrangements require an MOU (Memo of Understanding) and direct arrangements between UWM and school districts or high schools.
+UWM classes taught at high schools, often called concurrent enrollment, is exempt from the 2017 Wisconsin legislation Early College Credit Program (ECCP); therefore, these arrangements require an MOU (Memo of Understanding) and direct arrangements between UWM and school districts or high schools.
+UWM follows Universities of Wisconsin polices and NACEP (National Alliance of Concurrent Enrollment Partnerships) quality standards.

-The Office of Dual Enrollment connects high school teachers with the relevant academic department on campus.
-The department reviews the high school teacher’s transcripts and CV/resume to determine if they are qualified to teach a UWM course.
-After approval, the department assigns a UWM faculty member or academic staff instructor to serve as the faculty liaison; they support the high school instructor and ensure that the off-campus course is equivalent with the on-campus course.
-The academic department set the prerequisites for students who can enroll, the course policies, learning outcomes, curriculum, pedagogy, and assessment methods.
+UWM’s Office of Dual Enrollment supports partnerships between high school teachers and UWM faculty.
+The relevant UWM academic department reviews the high school teacher’s transcripts and CV/resume to determine if they are qualified to teach a UWM course.
+After approval, the department assigns a UWM faculty member or academic staff instructor to serve as the faculty mentor; the mentor trains and supports the high school teacher and ensures that the off-campus course is equivalent with the on-campus course.
+The academic department sets the prerequisites for students who can enroll, the course policies, learning outcomes, curriculum, pedagogy, and assessment methods.

-The Office of Dual Enrollment works with the school district to establish the agreement, supports both the high school instructor and the faculty liaison, provides on-site orientation for students, and manages all of the registration and administrative work.
+The Office of Dual Enrollment works with the high school or school district to establish the agreement, supports both the high school instructor and the faculty mentor, and manages all of the registration and administrative work.

 • Students must be on track to meet UWM’s general admission requirements in regards to course completion.